Ryoya Kurihara: 2021 season-present

 In 2021 season, Kurihara had been on a roll since the opening game, and as of May 2, he was third in the league with a .319 batting average.
 On June 30, He hit his 10th home run of the season against the Saitama Seibu Lions.
 He was selected for the NPB All-Star Game for the first time and became the first player in NPB All-Star history to play four positions in one game: third baseman, left fielder, catcher, and first baseman in the Mynavi All-Star Game 2021 Game 2 on July 17 On October 24, he hit his first 20 homers in a season against the Tohoku Rakuten Golden Eagles.
 In his second year as a regular, he played in 143 full games, ranked third in the league in runs batted in with 247, fifth in runs batted in with 77, batted .275 with 21 home runs, and played both right fielder, left fielder and third base on defense.

 In 2022 season, Kurihara changed the Uniform number from 31 to 24.
 Kurihara had batted .353 with two home runs and five runs batted in in the first five games of the season, but on March 30, while playing left field against the Chiba Lotte Marines, he injured his left knee in a collision with center fielder Seiji Uebayashi.
 He was diagnosed with a suspected left anterior cruciate ligament tear and left lateral meniscus injury, which will take six to seven months to heal and will prevent him from returning for the season.
 On October 30, he joined the team's fall training camp, although he was not ready for the season.

+In 2023 season, Kurihara was the starting third baseman in the opening game against the Chiba Lotte Marines on March 31, and hit home runs in two consecutive games.
+However, during his at-bat against the Chiba Lotte Marines on July 29, the inflammation in his left knee that he injured last season recurred, and he required rehabilitation.
+Kurihara returned to action against the Chiba Lotte Marines on August 23, but fractured the hamate bone in his right hand in that game, ending his season.
+He finished the regular season with a .239 batting average, a 13 home runs, and a 49 RBIs batted in in 96 games.